 Cheese pairs well with almost any kind of beer, but if you want something more complex than just plain old American cheese try using some Gruyere or Swiss cheese instead.

-Shredding your own cheese makes it easier to mix into the sauce of course and results in the smoothest cheese mixture.
+Shredding your own cheese makes it easier to mix into the sauce, of course, and results in the smoothest cheese mixture.
 You can buy a block of cheese but just grate it down for quick and even melting.

 Can beer cheese sauce be made in advance?

-It can!
 You can do this ahead of time, but if you’re making it ahead of time, it might get grainy or separated.
 Make sure you heat the cheese sauce up gently and stir it frequently.

-What to serve with Beer Cheese/Fondu Cheese
+What to serve with Beer Cheese/Fondu Cheese.

 Serve this fondu-style cheese with your favorite dippable snack foods.
 Overall, the beer cheese combo works well for anything that is typically served with hot cheese dip.